"Living our Faith, Learning in Love"

 Implementation

 At All Saints’, science is taught both through a thematic approach and as discrete lessons.
 We look for opportunities to combine scientific learning and learning of other subject areas in synergy to enhance understanding across the curriculum.
 An example of this is combining the science unit of electricity with a design and technology project.
-Where there is no obvious curriculum link or we feel the scientific understanding would improve from a discrete unit, we teach in this style.
+Where there is no obvious curriculum link, or we feel the scientific understanding would improve from a discrete unit, we teach in this style.
 Both approaches are effective - what is essential is that our goal of inspiring science lessons is the leading consideration when planning.
+Our science curriculum is designed to seamlessly integrate knowledge and skills, drawing directly from the National Curriculum.
+Teachers ensure that children not only become familiar with but also have ample opportunities to develop and apply their working scientifically skills, which include:

 Aims